Virtually all plants sold today are grown in containers and, therefore, can be planted from spring and well into the summer.

 If you are looking for yellow flowers that stand tall on reliably winter-hardy perennial plants, this one is for you.
 Look for ‘Goldstrum’, for up to 10 weeks of blooms.
 Not bad for a perennial!

 The flowering time for peonies is here, and now is a good time to plant a few in a sunny garden.
 One or more in a vase all by themselves will even inspire someone who is sleeping.
 Nice fragrance, too.

 Perennial salvia is one of the best hummingbird plants out there.
 It loves the sun and makes a great cut flower.
 Could you ask for more?
 Not a wide range of colours; mostly red.

-And you know what?
-She will be right.
 Cut flowers, as the “Home Ecology of Flowers” study suggests, can be life transforming.
-Welcome to the new you.
+It’s time to welcome those blooms.

 Mark Cullen is an expert gardener, author, broadcaster and tree advocate

 and holds the Order of Canada.
 His son, Ben, is a fourth-generation